Introduction

 8. Instrumentation delays - Code and Phase Bias

-GNSS hardware code and phases biases occur because of imperfections and/or physical limitations in GNSS hardware.
+GNSS hardware code and phase biases occur because of imperfections and/or physical limitations in GNSS hardware.
 The biases are a result of small delays between events that ideally should be simultaneous in the transmission of the signal from a satellite or in the reception of the signal in a GNSS receiver.
 Moreover, hardware-induced biases differ between different signals, e.g., P1 and P2, and between different carrier waves, e.g., L1 and L2.
 Hardware-induced biases affect, for example, estimates of the precise Total Electron Content (TEC) in the ionosphere, which in turn will cause degradation in the accuracy of the positioning solution if not handled properly.

 The Pseudorange Equation